Snowflake-Labs/terraform-provider-snowflake/README.md

 TODO fogg config

-### Using it with snowflake-infra
-If you are making changes to your terraform-provider-snowflake repo and want to test your changes with snowflake-infra:
-1. delete the snowflake-infra/terraform.d/plugins/darwin_amd64/terraform-provider-snowflake file
-2. run `make install-tf` in the root of the terraform-provider-snowflake repo

 ## Authentication

 We currently support username + password and keypair auth and suggest that you do so via environment variables.
 Define a config with something like-